 Since then, Blogging in ENGLISH has evolved and become Better COMMUNICATION in the 21st Century™.
 The biggest difference is the customized comment and reply writing software, and customized evaluation and assessment software – both developed for and used exclusively on Better COMMUNICATION in the 21st Century™.
 Also, WORLITOP™ hosts three additional course platforms taught at five universities in Japan:

 - Better COMMUNICATION in the 21st Century™ (Bunkyo University and Daito Bunka University)

 - Change your LIFE & Maybe the WORLD (Waseda University)

 - MONEY: Past, Present & FUTURE (Waseda University)

-- The World According to TED / Communication in ACTION (Aoyama Gakuin University and Bunkyo University)
+- The World According to TED / Communication in ACTION (Aoyama Gakuin University, Bunkyo University, Nihon University)

 WORLITOP™ is a super fast & secure, advertisement free, password protected web application used for online learning.
 Although some pages (like this page) are publicly accessed, all Better COMMUNICATION in the 21st Century™ (and the other courses) pages require member login.